 I love science, especially physics and astronomy.
 I was always a good student, but it was these two subjects that made me excited about learning and even about school.
-I remember reading Stephen Hawking’s Brief History of Time when I was 16 and falling in love with science.
-I would even try trudging through Einstein’s Special Theory of Relativity after I’d finished all my homework (and before gluing myself to the television to watch the X-files).
+I remember reading Stephen Hawking’s Brief History of Time when I was 16.
+That was when I completely fell in love with science.
+I would even try trudging through Einstein’s Special Theory of Relativity after I’d finished all my homework and before gluing myself to the TV to watch the X-files.
 I was a happy nerd.
-(I’m still a happy nerd.)
+I’m still a happy nerd.
 I hope my kids are happy nerds too.

 Come share my love of astronomy and cosmology with these ideas for homemade activities related to these fascinating subjects.